A testosterone test measures the amount of the male hormone, testosterone, in the blood. Both men and women produce this hormone.

 - Delayed puberty

-- Failure of the testicles
+- Diseases of the testicles (trauma, infection, immune)

 Swerdloff RS, Wang C. The testis and male sexual function.
 In: Goldman L, Schafer AI, eds.
 Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 242.